Los Angeles FC Profile

 Vela has the most goals in El Trafico matches with 10, while Galaxy's Zlatan Ibrahimovic scored nine times in the fixture in his two seasons with the club.

 With meetings in the 2019 and 2020 MLS Cup play-offs and the 2020 MLS is Back Tournament round of 16, LAFC are also building a competitive rivalry with fellow West Coast side Seattle Sounders.

 LAFC's top players

-Carlos Vela has scored the most goals in the team's first three seasons with 62 in total, 52 in MLS play.
-Diego Rossi has netted 51 times, 42 in MLS games, while Adama Diomande left the club having scored 24 goals in total.
+Carlos Vela netted close to 70 goals for LAFC, while Diego Rossi has netted 51 times, 42 in MLS games, before joining Fenerbahce on loan.
+Adama Diomande left the club having scored 24 goals.

 Tyler Miller had kept 20 clean sheets before being traded.
 He appeared in 68 games.